accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate on the screen video-only time-based media with an alternative (text transcript or audio-only version).
+1. Identify on the screen video-only time-based media with an alternative (text transcript or audio-only version).
 1. If the text transcript is present, check
 	- that it is relevant (all important audio or visual information is present, including dialogue and embedded text).
 1. If there is an audio description, check